SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

    :alt: specifier ::= module | module ":" (parameter|command)

-All identifiers (for properties, accessibles and modules) are composed by ascii letters, digits and underscore, where a digit may not appear as the first character.
+All identifiers (for properties, accessibles and modules) are composed by ASCII letters, digits and underscore, where a digit may not appear as the first character.

 .. image:: images/name.svg